danielnewman09/Dissertation/Presentation-Outline.md

 ## Edge-Deployable ML Tools (6 minutes)

-With this approach, we can capture meaningful features from a manufacturing process and
+With this approach, we can capture meaningful features from a manufacturing process and use them to train statistical models to predict machine health.
+In this section, I want to focus on the tools at our disposal to do this, and how they can be deployed on edge devices.

 ### Open Source Software
 ### Example Dataset